sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 To be able to do administrative tasks in the Portal you must be assigned to the `Super_Admin` role.
 In this step, you will first create a role collection and then you'll assign yourself to the `Super_Admin` role.

-1. Click on your subaccount again.
+1. Click on your subaccount again using the breadcrumbs at the top.

 2. Click **Security > Role Collections** from the side menu.